When do I pay rent?

-About half of renters in the U.S. pay rent with a check, and the other half pay with some kind of online tool.
-If your landlord accepts online rent payments then they're using a software platform for landlords like RentCafe, Clickpay, Yapstone, Appfolio, Realpage, Yardi, and Entrata.
+About half of renters in the U.S. pay rent with a check.
+The other half pay with some kind of online tool.
+If your landlord accepts online rent payments then they're using a software platform for landlords like RentCafe, Clickpay, Yapstone, Appfolio, Realpage, Yardi, or Entrata.
 They'll send you a link as soon as your lease is signed.
 Then, you’ll have a choice if you want to pay using ACH payments, a debit card, or a credit card.

-If your landlord, on the other hand, prefers to get a paper check then you can use Flip to pay rent online.
+On the other hand, if your landlord prefers to get a paper check, then you can use Flip to pay rent online.

-You can always expect your rent to increase when your lease comes up for renewal.
-Unless there is a clause in your lease explicitly stating this to be the case, it's never okay for a landlord to raise the rent during a lease term.
+Unless there is a clause in your lease explicitly stating this to be the case, it's never legal for a landlord to raise the rent during a lease term.
+That being said, you can almost always expect your rent to increase when your lease comes up for renewal.

-Paying rent can be stressful and there's nothing worse than getting slammed with an unnecessary fee because it didn't show up on time.
-Figure out the best way to setup automated, online rent payments to save yourself hassle and have one less thing to worry about.
+There's nothing worse than getting slammed with an unnecessary fee because your rent payment didn't show up on time.
+Figure out the best way to set up automated rent payments online and give yourself one less thing to worry about.

 Did you find this to be helpful?